historian of science and philosophy

 This is an intellectual and cultural history showing how a set of assumptions initially formulated about ornamental artefacts and images--coming in from all over the world into Western Europe during the early nineteenth century--informed and shaped the use of visual images in the praxis of the Human and Mind Sciences later in the same century.
 I explore how an extensive discourse on the ornamental arts was a source of motivation and grounding for the use of images as revealing something unique about the operations or disorders of the human mind.

-Currently, I am finishing off a manuscript that looks--for the first time--at the role of chairs in the history of science.
+Currently, I am finishing off a manuscript (The Astronomer’s Chair) that looks--for the first time--at the role of chairs in the history of science.
 With a focus on the astronomer's observing chair in the nineteenth century, I open up a host of issues touching on what images of seated scientists meant in face of heroic science; what a scientists' posture indexed to audiences; and what scientists from other cultures that did not use chairs imply for Western audiences in the nineteenth century.
 In addition, the chair in astronomy is a history about modernity and professionalization.
 It is a story about observation and imperialism as much as it is about how postures and chairs afforded a particular kind of science over others.

 This project continues where my book Observing by Hand left off; namely, the investigation into photographing the nebulae.
 But far from dividing drawing from photography, this project seeks to make sense of the actual practices of photographing the heavens as I am unearthing them at the archive---practices that show photography to be fused and intermingled with other more traditional media, including drawing.
 This project proposes new categories for understanding photography as a hybrid medium in the history of science.